PataphysicalSociety/soupault.app/site/blog/soupault-3.1.0-release.md

 <p id="post-excerpt">
 Soupault 3.1.0, is available for download from <a href="https://files.baturin.org/software/soupault/3.1.0">my own server</a>
 and from <a href="https://github.com/dmbaturin/soupault/releases/tag/3.1.0">GitHub releases</a>.
-It's a small quality of life and bugfix release.
+It’s a small quality of life and bugfix release.
 It adds plugin functions for platform-independent UNIX/URL path manipulation, and new functions for ordered iteration through tables.
 The ToC widget now has an option to ignore headings that match certain selectors.
 Finally, specifying a widget twice by accident in the <code>after</code> option no longer causes a false positive dependency cycle